 - Your voice volume and word pronunciation should always be the same. - Speak in a clear flat voice.
 Try to leave any emotion out of your voice.
 For example, when asked to say "Yes" don't say "Yes?" as if you were asking a question.
 Be firm and say, "Yes." - When the ECU asks you to say a word, take your time.
 Repeat the word to yourself before speaking into the microphone.
 Stop for a brief pause after each word, the ECU will wait. - If you make a mistake, don't worry.
 Stop, collect yourself and continue.
-Later we will show you how to correct a misspoken word. - You must speak directly into the front of the microphone.
-Your mouth should be no more than 1-inch away from the microphone.
+Later we will show you how to correct a misspoken word. - Microphone placement: - ForVR-300 microphones, you must speak directly into the front of the microphone. - ➤ For AT style microphones, you must speak across the microphone face. - Your mouth should be no more than 1-inch away from the microphone.